 Choose the right variety

-Heat-tolerant tomato varieties like Heatmaster, Solar Fire, Summer Set, Florida 91, and Phoenix can form fruit even as temperatures climb.
+Heat-tolerant tomato varieties like Heatmaster, Solar Fire, Summer Set, and Phoenix can form fruit even as temperatures climb.
 (Check the product reviews of these varieties to see what other gardeners think.)
 These tomatoes are often described as “heat set” types, or have heat-related words or locations in their names.
 Another option is to take a cue from commercial tomato growers and plant determinate types, whose fruit tends to ripen all within in a short period of time earlier in the growing season—before the serious heat arrives.
+Whichever option you choose, look for the Bonnie Plants® logo at the garden center so you’ll know you’ll be starting with strong, vigorous tomato plants.

 Plant in the right place